 - Self-correcting supply chains

 It is well known that supply chain businesses are interested in gaining visibility into everyday operations.
-It has become so important for manufacturers and distributors that most mainstream business software promote having end-to-end visibility.
+It has become so important for manufacturers and distributors that most mainstream business software promotes having end-to-end visibility.
 Now, businesses with supply chain functions are setting their sights to machine learning and artificial intelligence to take operations to the next level.
-With machine learning (ML) and artificial intelligence (AI), supply chain companies can now automatically detect and correct errors in their process.
-ML and AI can do this by studying normal operations function and then learning the algorithm of mistakes.
-Its appeal is that it has great potential for saving a lot of time and boatloads of money as well as increase the overall quality of the product.
+With machine learning (ML) and artificial intelligence (AI), supply chain companies can now automatically detect and correct errors in their processes.
+ML and AI can do this by studying normal operations functions, and then learning the algorithm of mistakes.
+Its appeal is that it has great potential for saving a lot of time and much money, as well as increase the overall quality of the product.

 - Business Software with Micro-Marketing

 Although many all-in-one business solutions have a marketing module, not many of those modules are very thorough in their marketing capabilities.
-Micro-marketing looks at the smaller details that go into prospecting process that where once stand one software like bulk email scheduling and running, localized web marketing campaigns, and lead qualifying and nurturing capabilities.
+Micro-marketing looks at the smaller details that go into prospecting processes that were once stand-alone software like bulk email scheduling and running, localized web marketing campaigns, and lead qualifying and nurturing capabilities.
 Nucleus is predicting that these functions will be valued more in ERP.
 You can find this kind of marketing power in ERP software like Acumatica 6, which can also track the costs of your marketing efforts by integrating their CRM and ERP solutions.
-Or you can find it in software that outsources micro-marketing functions like Dynamics 365’s use of Adobe Marketing Cloud.
+Or, you can find it in software that outsources micro-marketing functions like Dynamics 365’s use of Adobe Marketing Cloud.

 - “Here Lies the Sales Funnel”

-There have been rumors that the sales funnel was dying for some time now.
+There have been rumors that the sales funnel has been dying for some time now.
 Nucleus predicts that in 2017 the idea of the sales funnel will go the way of the fax machine.
-It’s becoming obsolete for a few reasons, one of those reasons is that it assumes the customer doesn’t know much about the product and needs to be taught.
+It’s becoming obsolete for a few reasons, one being that it assumes the customer doesn’t know much about the product and needs to be taught.
 Obviously, it is important to provide potential customers with information about the company and the product, but it is a little different now that we are living in the age of information.
-This leaves little room for irregularity in information and making for a more knowledgeable audience.
-Another problem with the sales funnel is that assumes the sales cycle is relatively consistent.
-In today’s world that isn’t a versatile statement because sales cycles can be very inconsistent due to the increase of subscription pricing models, some businesses being low cost investments while others aren’t, and the participation in multi-channel sales (meaning customers have multiple ways to purchase company goods/services via telephone, desktop, mobile device, etc.).
+This leaves little room for irregularity in information and makes for a more knowledgeable audience.
+Another problem with the sales funnel is that it assumes the sales cycle is relatively consistent.
+In today’s world that isn’t a viable statement, because sales cycles can be very inconsistent due to the increase of subscription pricing models, some businesses being low cost investments while others aren’t, and the participation in multi-channel sales (meaning customers have multiple ways to purchase company goods/services via telephone, desktop, mobile device, etc.).

-If you want to know the rest of Nucleus’ predictions follow this link to get their full list.
-Regardless of whether you agree or disagree with the list it’s pretty evident that there are some very good things in store in the world of business technology.
+Regardless of whether you agree or disagree with the list, it’s pretty evident that there are some very good things in store in the world of business technology.
 Do you think they left something out?
 Comment what else might change with technology in 2017.

 Clients First is an expert at implementing Dynamics AX, Dynamics 365 and Acumatica.
-Contact Clients First's Texas or Minnesota sales team today by calling 800.331.8382 or emailing email@example.com.
+Contact Clients First's Texas sales team today by calling 800.331.8382, or emailing email@example.com.
 Clients First implements and supports clients across the U.S.A. and in 11 countries.
-Our team of professionals are ready to help implement the best finance and operations solutions for manufacturers, distributors, project based manufacturers, MRO (maintenance, repair and overhaul), and professional services.
+Our team of professionals is ready to help implement the best finance and operations solutions for manufacturers, distributors, project based manufacturers, MROs (maintenance, repair, and overhaul), and professional services.